Visible spectrum: Birds

 Most other vertebrates (birds, lizards, fish, etc.) have retained their tetrachromacy, including UVS opsins that extend further into the ultraviolet than humans' VS opsin.
-The sensitivity of avian UVS opsins vary greatly, from 355–425 nm, and LWS opsins from 560–570 nm.
+The sensitivity of avian UVS opsins vary greatly, from 355 to 425 nm, and LWS opsins from 560 to 570 nm.
 This translates to some birds with a visible spectrum on par with humans, and other birds with greatly expanded sensitivity to UV light.
 The LWS opsin of birds is sometimes reported to have a peak wavelength above 600 nm, but this is an effective peak wavelength that incorporates the filter of avian oil droplets.
 The peak wavelength of the LWS opsin alone is the better predictor of the long-wave limit.
 A possible benefit of avian UV vision involves sex-dependent markings on their plumage that are visible only in the ultraviolet range.

 Fish

 Teleosts (bony fish) are generally tetrachromatic.
-The sensitivity of fish UVS opsins vary from 347-383 nm, and LWS opsins from 500-570 nm.
+The sensitivity of fish UVS opsins vary from 347 to 383 nm, and LWS opsins from 500 to 570 nm.
 However, some fish that use alternative chromophores can extend their LWS opsin sensitivity to 625 nm.
 The popular belief that the common goldfish is the only animal that can see both infrared and ultraviolet light is incorrect, because goldfish cannot see infrared light.